Move back one step Move forward one step Show themes of website

 Perez-Guerra, Javier et al (eds) 2007.
 Of Varying Language and Opposing Creed: New Insights into Late Modern English.
 Frankfurt: Peter Lang.

 Pintzuk, Susan, George Tsoulas and Anthony Warner (eds) 2001.
 Diachronic syntax.
 Models and mechanisms.
-Oxford: University Press.
+Oxford: Oxford University Press.

 Ritt, Nikolaus and Herbert Schendl (eds) 2005.
 Rethinking Middle English.
 Frankfurt: Peter Lang.